LakeinLove/Mage-The-Awakening/Lexicon/Transform Energy Table.md

 - Transform Energy table
 ---

+_This is a table that can be used to determine the level of an energy transformation effect._

+---

 | Level | Light            | Sound                     | Heat                  | Electricity    | Fire        |
 | ----- | ---------------- | ------------------------- | --------------------- | -------------- | ----------- |
 | 1     | Flashlight       | Casual talk               | Room Temp (22°C)      | Car Battery    | Lighter     |